TomKauffeld/advent-of-code-2024/AdventOfCode.Day13/README.md

 ```

 And we check if ``t_x == p_x`` and ``t_y == p_y``.
-If this is the case, we can add to the final cost `A * 3 + B` and we have our awnser
+If this is the case, we can add to the final cost `A * 3 + B` and we have our answer